 Attendance: If your child is absent, please call the Office at (510) 931-7868 and press Option 2.
 Leave a message with your child’s name, the reason for the absence, the date of the absence, and your name and relationship to the student so we can verify it is indeed a parent/guardian notifying of the absence.
 Alternately you can email your child’s teacher or send a note to your child’s teacher upon your child’s return to school.
 For more information, review the Attendance Policy or visit our Attendance - Frequently Asked Questions page.

 Title IX, Harassment, Intimidation, Discrimination, and Bullying Policy: The Title IX, Harassment, Intimidation, Discrimination and Bullying Policy prohibits any acts of discrimination, harassment, intimidation or bullying.
 Any student who feels she/he is a target of such behavior should immediately contact a teacher, Head of School, or other school staff person, or a family member so that she/he can get assistance.
-While submission of a verbal complaint is considered official, the reporting party is encouraged to complete a Complaint Form and submit to Gena Engelfried, the Head of School.
+While submission of a verbal complaint is considered official, the reporting party is encouraged to complete the complaint form in the policy document and submit to the Head of School.

 Parent Concerns: If you have a concern about your child’s experience at school, please speak with your student’s teacher.
 After speaking with the teacher, if you feel more discussion is needed, please make an appointment with the Head of School.
 If a resolution is still not achieved, the Parent/Student Handbook outlines in further detail the additional information summarized below.